Certificate with Postgraduate Option in Developmental Transactional Analysis (DTA) and/or Transactional Analysis Psychotherapy (TAP)

-The International Centre for Developmental Transactional Analysis (ICDTA) Certificate, can represent the first year of studies towards the international accreditation as a Certified Transactional Analyst (CTA) and/or towards an MSc Professional Development.
+The International Centre for Transactional Analysis Qualifications (ICTAQ) Certificate, can also represent the first year of studies towards international accreditation as a Certified Transactional Analyst (CTA) and/or towards an MSc Professional Development.

 It also involves helping clients understand the structures and processes that operate within groups, teams, families, organisations, institutions and communities – so that they can more readily influence the contexts in which they exist, and in which they may have leadership responsibilities.

 The program is led by internationally-accredited trainers, who also provide professional supervision/mentoring: this means that credits can also be applied towards accreditation by the international TA associations.